XERFR-FM: FM

 103.3 FM got its start as XERPM-FM, a station owned by Radio Programas de México and put on air in 1957.
 The initial programming on XERPM was music, mainly of the rock 'n' roll variety, and by 1976 had been turned into a classical music station, but in 1978, after its acquisition by Grupo Radio Fórmula, XERPM became Disco Radio FM with a disco format.

 The station went through various format changes.
 In 1983, it became Cosmo Estéreo 103, with more techno-pop and electro-pop music.
 In 1989, after the departure of Romeo Herrera, the station became Kosmo 103, with a pop and rock format in English.
 However, the station was not competitive in the ratings to a then-strong XEW-FM or to XHFAJ-FM, both with similar formats, prompting another format change.

 "Fórmula Romántica", an oldies music format, took Kosmo's place in 1991, billing itself as "the music of yesterday with the sound of today" and promoting the superior audio quality of FM.
 Around this time the callsign changed as well, to XERFR-FM, and much like with AM, talk programming began to dominate, and from the late 1990s, XERFR-FM became the flagship FM station of Radio Fórmula airing its Primera Cadena.

 Programming

-The Primera Cadena is Radio Fórmula's flagship network with its top-tier personalities and carriage across Mexico on several dozen affiliated stations, with programming from personalities including Maxine Woodside, Joaquín López-Dóriga, José Cárdenas and Eduardo Ruíz Healy.
+The Primera Cadena is Radio Fórmula's flagship network with its top-tier personalities and carriage across Mexico on several dozen affiliated stations, with programming from personalities including Azucena Uresti, Danielle Dithurbide, Maxine Woodside, Joaquín López-Dóriga, Chumel Torres, Eduardo Ruíz-Healy, Raúl Orvañanos, José Cárdenas, Maricarmen Cortés, Juan Becerra Acosta and Juan Pablo Pérez-Díaz.
 The programming is of a news and talk format.